Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The KAM and its Implementations

-\paragraph{Abstract Implementation of the \NaKAM} Implementing the \NaKAM without data pointers means that environments cannot be implemented as linked lists, and the same is true for the stack, of which length also depends on the length of the run.
-The idea then is that they are implemented as unstructured \emph{strings}, in a linear syntax.
+\paragraph{Naive Abstract Implementation} Implementing the \NaKAM without data pointers means that environments and stacks are implemented as unstructured \emph{strings}, in a linear syntax.
 We abstract from the actual encoding, what we retain is the abstract implementation in \reffig{kam}, which captures its essence.
+Sub-terms are assumed to be of size $\log(\size{\tm_0})$, which is obtainable by adopting left addresses.

-The time cost of all $\tonakam$ transition depends polynomially on the size of the whole source state $\size\state$, because the lack of data sharing forces to use a new string for the new stack and the new environment.
+The time cost of all $\tonakam$ transition depends polynomially on the size of the whole source state $\size\state$, because the lack of data sharing forces to use a new string for the new stack and the new environment; in particular, transition $\tokamsea$ requires to copy the whole string representing $\lenv$.
 To be precise, one could develop a finer analysis, thus obtaining slightly better bounds, but this would require entering in the details of the implementation and would not give a substantial advantage.
 As we shall see, indeed, the \NaKAM is unreasonable for abstract time (\refprop{spkam-not-reas-for-nat-time}).
 Via an analysis of the \NaKAM execution of the encoding of TMs, it shall turn out that also the space usage of the \NaKAM is unreasonable (\refprop{toy}).
 A space-reasonable refinement of the \NaKAM is the topic of the next section.